 • They contact your creditors

-• They make your proposal
+• They draft your proposals

 • They support you through the whole process

+You may have to sell valuable assets.
 You can usually keep one vehicle worth less than £3,000.

 Debt happens.
 We deal with it.